 Where To Stay Near Zion National Park

 There are a few campgrounds within Zion National Park.
 The most popular are Springdale Watchman Campground and South Campground.
 There is also another campground near the less popular eastern entrance called Lava Point Campground.
 Book these campgrounds with The Dyrt and use my code reneeroaming for a free 30-day trial.
 Find out more here.

 Places To Eat Near Zion National Park

 The town of Springdale will be your best bet with plenty of places to eat.
 It’s located just by the southern park entrance and has numerous cafes, restaurants, and a grocery store.
 Be sure to check out Oscar’s Cafe, Deep Creek Coffee Co, and Cafe Soleil.
 Then for groceries and snacks stop by Sol Foods.

 Amazing Stops Nearby Zion National Park

 Another fun spot close to Zion is Scout Cave.
 This triangular cave is located near the town of St George and can also be accessed via a 3.6 mile out-and-back hike.
-Get directions to Scout Cave.

 Add on for 10 day itinerary: Valley of Fire State Park

 If you’re opting for the 10 day itinerary, then you will be stopping at Valley of Fire State Park before reaching Zion.
 Or you could leave Valley of Fire until the end of your trip right before flying out of Las Vegas.
 There are some great guided hikes that leave from Las Vegas that let you explore the area’s petroglyphs, rock formations, and plateaus.